 Sendmail's core duty, like other MTAs, is to safely move email between hosts, usually utilizing the SMTP protocol.
-However, Sendmail is highly configurable, allowing you to control almost every aspect of how email is handled, including the protocol to be used.
+However, Sendmail is highly configurable, allowing you to control almost every aspect of how email is handled, including the protocol used.

-16.3.1 History
+16.3.1.
+History

 Sendmail's roots can be traced to the birth of email, occurring in the decade before the birth of ARPANET, the precursor to the Internet.
 In those days, every user's mailbox was a file that only they had rights to read, and mail applications simply added text to that file.
-Every user had to wade through their mail file to find any old mail, and reading new mail was a chore.
-The first actual transfer of a mail message file from one host to another didn't take place until 1972, where email began to to be moved by FTP over the NCP network protocol.
+Every user had to wade through their mail file to find any old mail, and reading new mail was a equally difficult.
+The first actual transfer of a mail message file from one host to another did not take place until 1972, when email began to be moved by FTP over the NCP network protocol.
 This easier method of communication quickly became popular, even to the point where it made up most of ARPANET's traffic in less than a year.

-However, a lack of standardization between competing protocols made email much harder to send from some systems, and this continued until the ARPANET standardized on TCP/IP in 1982.
-A new protocol, SMTP, materialized for message transporting.
+However, a lack of standardization between competing protocols made email much harder to send from some systems.
+This continued until the ARPANET standardized on TCP/IP in 1982.
+Soon after, a new protocol, SMTP, materialized for transporting email messages.
 These developments, combined with HOSTS files being replaced with DNS, allowed full-featured MTAs to materialize.
-Sendmail, which grew out of an earlier email delivery system called Delivermail, quickly became the standard as the Internet began to expand and be widely utilized.
+Sendmail, which grew out of an earlier email delivery system called Delivermail, quickly became the standard as the email began to expand and become widely used.

-16.3.2 Purpose and Limitations
+16.3.2.
+Purpose and Limitations

 It is important to be aware of what Sendmail is and what it can do for you as opposed to what it is not.
 In these days of monolithic applications that fulfill multiple roles, you might initially think that Sendmail is the only application you need to run an email server within your organization.
-Technically, that is true, as Sendmail can spool mail to your users' directories and accepts new email via the command line.
+Technically, this is true, as Sendmail can spool mail to your users' directories and accepts new email via the command line.
 But, most users actually require much more than simple email delivery.
 They usually want to interact with their email using an MUA that uses POP or IMAP to download their messages to their local machine.
 Or, they may prefer a Web interface to gain access to their mailbox.
 These other applications can work in conjunction with Sendmail and SMTP, but they actually exist for different reasons and can operate separately from one another.

 It is beyond the scope of this section to go into all that Sendmail should or could be configured to do.
 With literally hundreds of different options and rule sets, entire volumes are dedicated to helping explain everything that can be done and how to fix things that go wrong.
-You should consult the many excellent online and offline sources of information on Sendmail in order to shape it to fit your exact specifications.
+You should consult the many excellent resources on Sendmail in order to shape it to fit your exact specifications.